 - Political sociology and social change

 Students also are required to maintain a portfolio that chronicles their progress through the major, and are advised to complete two courses in at least one of these subjects: anthropology, economics, geography, political science, or psychology.
-A second major in anthropology, business, health-related majors, social work, psychology, or sport studies combines well with the sociology major.
+A second major in anthropology, business, a health-related major, social work, psychology, or sport studies combines well with the sociology major.

-See Sociology in the UI General Catalog to learn more about the major and graduating with honors.
+View Sociology and Criminology in the UI General Catalog to learn about required coursework for the major or minor and graduating with honors.